 More complex example This example shows how to respond to user actions within a dialog.
-In this case we use a checkbox to enable and disable a group of items and a button that displays the current values of dialog items.
+We use a checkbox to enable and disable a group of items and a button that displays the current values of dialog items.
 The numbered fields are: